ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/tuesday/preproc.md

 ---

 **5\.** Pick a directory and go into it.
-Look at one of the files using the 'zless' command:
+Look at one of the files using the 'less' command:

-    cd I894_S90_L006
+    cd A8100
-    zless I894_S90_L006_R1_001.fastq.gz
+    less A8100.chr18.R1.fastq

 Make sure you can identify which lines correspond to a single read and which lines are the header, sequence, and quality values.
 Press 'q' to exit this screen.
 Then, let's figure out the number of reads in this file.
 A simple way to do that is to count the number of lines and divide by 4 (because the record of each read uses 4 lines).
-In order to do this, use "zcat" to output the uncompressed file and pipe that to "wc" to count the number of lines:
+In order to do this, use "cat" to output the file and pipe that to "wc" to count the number of lines:

-    zcat I894_S90_L006_R1_001.fastq.gz | wc -l
+    cat A8100.chr18.R1.fastq | wc -l

 Divide this number by 4 and you have the number of reads in this file.
 One more thing to try is to figure out the length of the reads without counting each nucleotide.
 First get the first 4 lines of the file (i.e. the first record):

-    zcat I894_S90_L006_R1_001.fastq.gz | head -4
+    cat A8100.chr18.R1.fastq | head -4

 Then, copy and paste the sequence line into the following command (replace [sequence] with the line):